jibidus/monitofen/README.md

   -b cookies.txt
 ```

-Session cooki will be retrieved from cookies.txt
+Session cookie will be retrieved from cookies.txt

 # Get warnings